Who built the Bohm Theatre?

 Besides films, what other events does the Bohm Theatre host?

 In addition to films, the Bohm hosts several other artistic, cultural and educational events.
-Our live events have included musical concerts, Blues At the Bohm, and more recently, our Comedy night.
-Although we take pride in hosting local talent at these events, we have also been joined by nationally recognized performers including Brian Vander Ark of the Verve Pipe and country singer Mandy Barnett.
+Our live events have included musical concerts, most popular being Blues At the Bohm.
+Although we take pride in hosting local talent at these events, we have also been joined by nationally recognized performers including Brian Vander Ark of the Verve Pipe, Mandy Barnett, Joe Hertler and The Rainbow Seekers, and The War and Treaty.
 We have also hosted numerous educational events such as an MLK Convocation, several Big Read Free lectures, and the 4-H Creative and Expressive Arts Summer Program.

 Why can’t the Bohm Theatre break even?
 Why does it need contributions to balance the budget?

 Overt time, the key economic driver for movie theatres changed from the number of seats to the number of screens.
-With only a single screen, the Bohm Theatre could not compete with modern multiplexes.
 Add that to the substantial cost to maintain an 86 year old building, and the term “nonprofit” comes into sharper focus.

 The theatre’s continued success would not be possible without the generosity of the members, donors and corporate sponsors who recognize its value to our community.